chrisadkin/Nomad-HashiStack-Lab/documentation/aws/01-build.md

 us-east-1: ami-0223da73fd3ccd229
 ```
    Note the ami id (ami-0223da73fd3ccd229 in this case) as this is required for creating the full blown environment with terraform.

+8. Proceed to the deployment of HashiStack by following (these instructions)[https://github.com/chrisadkin/Nomad-HashiStack-Lab/blob/main/documentation/aws/02-apply.md]